CINEMA - "The Nameless" at La Fabrique des Cinémas du Monde

 “Los Sin Nombre” is the first film of the director with Venezuelan nationality Valeria Valentina.
 Her previous short films “Extraños” and “El Niño” were shown in the commercial theaters in Venezuela and she recently participated as one of the directors of the Dominican choral film “Motel”, currently in post-production.

-Its producer Fernando Santos Díaz, produced Cocote, was recently recognized by the Dominican Association of Press and Cinematographic Criticism as the most outstanding film of the time and his latest film is Liborio, an authorial approach to the community that was generated around the figure of Olivorio Mateo and the myth that emerged with his death.
+Its producer, Fernando Santos Díaz, produced Cocote, recently it was recognized by the Dominican Association of Press and Cinematographic Criticism as the most outstanding film of the time and its latest film is Liborio, an authorial approach to the community that was generated around the figure.
+Olivorio Mateo and the myth that emerged with his death.

 Pablo Mustonen is the executive producer, renowned Dominican audiovisual producer, founder of Cineasta magazine, who has worked in the production of films such as La Gunguna, Azul Magia, MOSH and Miriam Miente.